 COVID identified many opportunities for growth in KYC programs.
 It caused many companies, agencies, and institutions to reevaluate the avenues for onboarding new business.
 It also pointed out gaps in household practices commonly used by local, state, and federal government agencies.
 The COVID crisis disbursed with the thought process of doing the legal minimum to book new business.
 For example, some companies only collect two out of three or three out of four requirements identified in the CIP (Customer Identification Program) referenced by the FFIEC Manual to show that the business collected enough information to reasonably demonstrate that it knows the customer's true identity.
 Unfortunately, COVID has proven otherwise.
 The escalation in cyber-attacks utilising BECS (Bank Email Compromises), Synthetic IDs, and Identity Theft will force a reset in the approach of KYC and CIP processes.
 COVID-19 will be the catalyst that propels Know Your Customer compliance to the forefront of risk models for all businesses concerned about protecting the gains they have achieved as they scramble to keep pace with the latest fraud schemes the criminal element employs daily.

 What are the top trends shaping the future of KYC compliance?

 The top trends shaping the future of KYC compliance are digital currencies like bitcoin, the decline of face-to-face customer contact (doing business electronically, i.e. via email), and the fraud exposure that comes with the expediency by which companies conduct business.
 KYC must become more than just a function necessary to meet regulatory requirements.
-KYC compliance will quickly become the first line of defense in keeping bad actors away from the business’s doorstep.
+KYC compliance will quickly become the first line of defence in keeping bad actors away from the business's doorstep.